pclov3r/iq_tool/README.md

 # iq_resample_tool

-A multi-threaded command-line tool for resampling, shifting, and correcting I/Q data streams.
+A multi-threaded command-line tool for resampling, filtering, shifting, and correcting I/Q data streams.

 I originally built this tool for a very specific need: processing NRSC-5 (HD Radio) captures for use with the awesome [NRSC5](https://github.com/theori-io/nrsc5) decoder.
 This means it's particularly good at handling the frequency shifts and metadata found in WAV files from SDR software, but it has grown into a more general-purpose utility for prepping I/Q data for any downstream tool.

 ---

 ### ⚠️ A Quick Word of Warning: This is an AI-Assisted Project ⚠️

-Let's be upfront: a large language model (AI) helped write a significant portion of this code *If not most.* I guided it, reviewed its output, and tested the result, but this project didn't evolve through the typical trial-and-error of a human-only endeavor.
+Let's be upfront: a large language model (AI) helped write a significant portion of this code, *if not most.* I guided it, reviewed its output, and tested the result, but this project didn't evolve through the typical trial-and-error of a human-only endeavor.
 Even this README you're reading was drafted by the AI based on the source code, then edited and refined by me.

+Second, it's worth knowing that this was a learning project for me.
+I chose to write it in C for its simplicity and how it keeps you close to the metal; I also figured it would be a better target for AI collaboration versus a more complex language like C++.
+Since I was learning the language as I went, what you'll see in the code is my journey of tackling C, threading, and DSP all at once.
+The focus was always on getting a practical, working result, which means some of the solutions are probably not what you'd find in a textbook.
+However, I have made a effort to clean up and refactor the code to the best of my knowledge and research.

 *What does this mean for you?*

 *   **It's Experimental.** While it works, it hasn't been battle-tested across a wide variety of systems and edge cases nor has it had a security review.
-*   **Design choices not stable** You may see features, command line options, etc. suddenly appear and dissapear.
+*   **Design choices not stable.** You may see features, command line options, etc. suddenly appear and disappear.
-*   **Bugs are expected** The logic very likely has quirks that haven't been discovered yet.
+*   **Bugs are expected.** The logic very likely has quirks that haven't been discovered yet.
 *   **Use with caution!** I wouldn't use this for anything mission-critical without a thorough personal review of the code. *For serious work, a mature framework like* [GNU Radio](https://github.com/gnuradio/gnuradio) *is always a better bet.*

 ---

 ### What It Can Do

-*   **Multi-Threaded Pipeline:** Uses a Reader -> Pre-Processor -> Resampler -> Post-Processor -> Writer model to maximize throughput.
+*   **Multi-Threaded Pipeline:** Uses a Reader -> Pre-Processor -> Resampler -> Post-Processor -> Writer model.
 *   **Flexible Inputs:**
     *   **WAV Files:** Reads standard 8-bit and 16-bit complex (I/Q) WAV files.
     *   **Raw I/Q Files:** Just point it at a headerless file, but you have to tell it the sample rate and format.